-The Workforce Innovation and Opportunity Act, (WIOA) became law in 2014 and has revitalized the public workforce system to reflect the realities of the 21st century economy and is designed to meet the needs of all job-seekers, workers, and employers.
-WIOA provides a number of high quality services to help people get a job and advance along a career path way through a network of more than 2,400 American Job Centers and their partners across the country.
+The Workforce Innovation and Opportunity Act (WIOA) became law in 2014, and has revitalized the public workforce system to reflect the realities of the 21st century economy.
+It is designed to meet the needs of all job-seekers, workers, and employers.
+WIOA provides a number of high quality services to help people get a job and advance along a career pathway through a network of more than 2,400 American Job Centers and their partners across the country.

 Title I of WIOA authorizes services which include employment and training activities for adults, dislocated workers, and youth.
 To receive adult services an individual must be 18 years of age or older, a United States citizen or eligible non-citizen, and in compliance with the registration provisions of the Military Selective Service Act.